Co-Founder WE Organizations: WE Charity, WE Day, Me to We; New York Times Best-Selling Author, Humanitarian, Social Entrepreneur

 Craig is the youngest ever graduate from Kellogg’s Executive MBA program.
 He has received 16 honorary doctorates and degrees for his work in the fields of education and human rights.

 Craig inspires and empowers everyone to take steps towards making a meaningful impact right now.
 Audience members walk away with a road map of tips that they can implement at work and in their personal lives.
 A blueprint for living by their personal values, achieving career success, and changing the world – making doing good, doable.

-COO of Havas & Co-Founder of Plastic Mobile
+Chief Executive Officer of Havas Canada & Co-Founder of Plastic Mobile

 Melody started career in the pre-iPhone days, working in marketing at the billion dollar company, Unilever on brands like Dove, Hellmann's and Lipton.
 Then, she reached a fork in the road.
 Deep inside the row of cubicles at Unilever, she watched the first signs of a new mobile age appear.
 Steve Jobs launched the iPhone, unleashing a new concept: a world where mobile phones can do more than make calls.

 Then, one day after I ordered a cab by texting them for the first time, she made up her mind.
 She quit her steady job to launch a company that would focus on the emerging world of mobile apps.
 And over the last ten years, that’s exactly she did.
 Plastic’s clients are top-tier in their industries, like Rogers, Loblaw, RBC, CadillacFairviewamongothers.HerworkhasearnedheraccoladesincludingCanada’sTop40under40 and Canada’s Top 100 Most PowerfulWomen.